asabaylus/mortar/app/scripts/pestle/README.md

 ### Class Module

-It's the base class for creating new modules.
-It must be treated as an abstract class, so you mustn't create any instance directly from it.
+This is the base class for creating new modules.
+It must be treated as an abstract class, no instance should be created directly from it.

 #### Properties

-* id: is a *guid* value created automatically when an instance of the module is created.
+* id: a *guid* value created automatically when an instance of the module is created.
-* isLoaded: indicates if the `init()` method of this instance already finish its execution.
-Note: *look async*
+* isLoaded: indicates if the `init()` method of this instance is already executed.
+Note: *look at async*
-* el: is the DOM Element where the module definition is.
+* el: the DOM Element where the module definition is.
-* options: is the configuration values passed to a specific instance of a module.
+* options: the configuration values passed to a specific instance of a module.

 Example: